 While you’re all dressed up, you might as well take advantage of the situation and head just down the street to L.P., a place that regularly contains seemingly every attractive person in the city.
-Up on a roof with a view of the Hills, it might be a place to show off your fancy new handbag, but it’s also a place that makes very good cocktails and manages to feel date-appropriate even as you gather tips for @overheardla.
+Up on a roof with a view of the hills, it might be a place to show off your fancy new handbag, but it’s also a place that makes very good cocktails and manages to feel date-appropriate even as you gather tips for @overheardla.

 Connie and Ted’s is one of those places that opened big a few years ago and then slowly fell off people’s rotation for no particular reason.
 Well, guess what?
 It’s time to put it back on.
 This laid-back Weho seafood spot is as good as it’s ever been, with a large, open space ideal for that date night you want keep casual and fun.
 Seafood is the obvious move here, but if you're in the mood for some land animals, their burger is phenomenal.

-Just three blocks down from Connie And Ted’s you'll find Surly Goat - one of only a handful of places in Weho you can actually just walk in, grab a beer at the bar, and go hang out on the patio.
+Just three blocks down from Connie And Ted’s you'll find Surly Goat - one of only a handful of places in Weho where you can actually just walk in, grab a beer at the bar, and go hang out on the patio.
 No lines, no waitlists, no $16 cocktails.
-This is a no-frills beer bar with a great crowd, fantastic craft beer, and a noise level where you'll actually be able to hear what your date's saying.
+This is a no-frills bar with a great crowd, fantastic craft beer, and a noise level where you'll actually be able to hear what your date is saying.
 Plus there’s shuffleboard - a little competition never hurt anybody.

 You crushed it at dinner and neither of you are ready to say goodbye.
 Power move: Walk across the street to 7-Eleven, find the best twist-off bottle of wine they have, and head two blocks up to the reservoir.
-If you think doing a lap with a paper-bagged bottle of wine in one hand, holding theirs in the other, and talking about everything that's actually important in life won’t seal the deal, please try it for yourself.
+If you think doing a lap with a paper-bagged bottle of wine in one hand, holding their's in the other, and talking about everything that's actually important in life won’t seal the deal, please try it for yourself.

 The Arts District has no shortage of good date night spots, but we like Factory Kitchen for the simple fact that you don’t have to wait a month to get a reservation.
 You’re on a quest for love and companionship after all - time is of the essence.
 Factory Kitchen has a fantastic Italian menu (go all-in on that prosciutto), a great wine list, and a lively atmosphere to keep the conversation going.

-The idea of waiting in a line outside a bar after a great dinner is dating suicide.
+The idea of waiting in a line outside a bar after a great dinner is date-night suicide.
 So bypass that nonsense and go right to ERB.
 Despite being one of the more popular bars in the area right now, ERB somehow manages to keep lines low and levels of fun inside high.
-They have a great cocktail list and an even better back patio to drink them in.
+They have a great cocktail list and an even better back patio to drink them on.
 Keep things on their feet with some bocce ball, or find a quiet corner and go in for the kill.

 The Little Door is so romantic it’s almost unfair to other restaurants.
 It’s like stepping into a Beauty and The Beast fever dream, except no song and dance from the kitchenware.
 The French-tinged menu continues to be excellent, and if you leave here with a lesser opinion of your date than when you started, it just wasn’t meant to be.

 Date night reminder - pizza always works.
 And while Wildcraft might not be the best in town, it’s still pretty damn good and the romantic atmosphere inside is all you need for date night glory.
-And that goes for outside too, because you’re definitely eating on the patio and enjoying everything Culver City has to give you on a Saturday night (read: more people enjoying date night).
+And that goes for the outside too, because you’re definitely eating on the patio and enjoying everything Culver City has to give you on a Saturday night (read: more people enjoying date night).

-You don’t generally come to Culver City to get a taste of old Hollywood, but at the Culver Hotel, you’re straight up doused in it.
+You don’t generally come to Culver City to get a taste of old Hollywood, but at the Culver Hotel, you’re straight up smothered by it.
 Movie history runs deep at this landmark hotel, and there isn’t a better way to cap off a great date night than cruising up to the lobby bar, ordering an Old Fashioned, and pretending you don’t work in a law office on the weekdays.